ejc233/ranking/README.md

 ## Description

 Upon being provided inputs from the user, the program waits for user inputs to decide how to add to a list of rankings.
-Assuming strict prefeerences, the program efficiently adds elements to the ranking list in teh correct order in a systemic way.
+Assuming strict preferences, the program efficiently adds elements to the ranking list in teh correct order in a systemic way.

 ## Configuration